KIT-TVA/WebCorC/README.md

 ----
 #### Frontend development

 All frontend files are located in `src/main/resources/static`.
 Use your favorite web development editor to open the files and start developing.
+The required JavaScript dependencies are vendored.
+Do not use the `package.json` to resolve dependencies.

 ---
 #### Troubleshooting